-For the three months ended March 25, 2016, net interest and dividends revenue increased 47% to \$25.
-Results reflected a 125% increase in short-term investing interest due to increases in the average funds invested and the average rate earned.
+Net interest and dividends increased 45% to \$29 in the second quarter of 2016 and increased 46% to \$54 in the first six months of 2016, compared to the same periods in 2015.
+Results reflected an increase in short-term investing interest due to increases in the average funds invested and the average rate earned.